cdr-stats/cdr-stats/docs/source/user-guide-doc/overview.rst

 Overview
 ========

-CDR-Stats is a web based application built on the Django framework, which uses MongoDB as the CDR data stare, and uses MySQL, SQLite or Postgresql for Django framework management and user control.
+CDR-Stats is a web based application built on top of the Django Web framework, which uses PostgreSQL as the CDR data store.

 Celery (http://celeryproject.org/) is an asynchronous task queue/job queue based on distributed message.
 It is used to build our backend system to monitor CDR, detect unusual activity, and react by sending alert email.